qxtal/fmt-colortab-gen/README.md

 # fmt-colortab-gen
 Document generator script for the 'fmt Color Reference Table'.
+[Click here to see the color reference table itself.](https://fmtcolors.xtal.sh)

 This script generates a visual reference guide for the colors provided by [fmt](https://fmt.dev)'s color library in an HTML document.
 The values are extracted directly from `include/fmt/color.h` via the project's GitHub repository.